 Paleo and Nutrition

-Conventional wisdom tells us that whole grains are healthy for us because they are lower on the glycemic index than refined grains, but they still rank pretty high.
+Conventional wisdom tells us whole grains are healthy because they are lower on the glycemic index than refined grains, but even whole grains rank pretty high.
 Living a Paleo lifestyle is not just about avoiding certain foods, but about choosing options that pack the biggest nutritional punch.
 By consuming only the most nutrient-dense foods, we are able to maintain stable blood sugar, avoid snacking between meals, and even skip the occasional meal without discomfort.

 So the next time you reach for a cracker to serve as a vehicle for that spread or piece of cheese, consider using a vegetable instead.
-Carrots and broccoli go great with dips and celery’s curved shape seems designed to hold delicious food.
+Carrots, broccoli and cauliflower go great with dips and celery’s curved shape seems designed to hold delicious food.